Every exotic animal deserves the right nutrition

 - Primates require ascorbic acid (vitamin C) in their daily diet.
 Mazuri® Primate Diets contain a stabilized form of vitamin C that is stable under appropriate storage conditions for at least 1 year from the date of manufacturing printed on the bag.

-For best results, store contents of open bag in container with sealing lids.
-Store in a cool (75°F or colder), dry (approximately 50% RH) location.
+For best results, reseal the bag between uses or store contents of open paper sack in container with sealing lid.
+Store in a cool (75⁰F/24⁰C or colder), dry (approximately 50% RH) location free from rodents and insects.
+Do not offer moldy or insect-infested feed to animals as it may result in illness, performance loss or death.
+Freezing will not harm the diet and may extend freshness.
 Use within 1 year of bag manufacturing.